 ADATA SU800 cost me under $40 which is cheaper in comparison to the ones offered by Kingston, SanDisk, other manufacturers.
-However, you are sacrificing on performance.
-This SSD comes with 3-year warranty.
+However, you are sacrificing performance.
+This SSD comes with a 3-year warranty.

 InWin 101 ATX Computer Case is a mid-tower case that comes with two models, the 101 and the 101C which is the same chassis but with RGB.
-The chassis comes with a detachable tampered glass side panel requiring no extra tools to open.
-The front panel, just like the rest of the computer case, may be black or white.
+The chassis comes with a detachable tempered glass side panel requiring no extra tools to open.
+The front panel, just like the rest of the computer case, maybe black or white.

 There are seven expansion slots at the back of the chassis and on the front bezel.
 InWin 101 ATX has a pair of USB 3.0 ports and 3.5mm audio jack.
 Cable management is not a strong point of this chassis since this case is much smaller than regular ATX cases.

 This case costs me under $100, which is pretty good.
 Considering the features it comes with and the build quality of the casing.
 There aren’t many cases that offer this much within this range.